Tour Restrictions at Waiora Water Treatment Plant

 - Tour requests do not guarantee tour bookings

-While we endeavour to accommodate all, it is important to note that both our tours involve a lot of walking, climbing of stairs and moving around narrow walkways, it is up to the organisation/teacher contact to provide acceptable ratio assistance or language translation for each participant.
+While we endeavour to accommodate all, it is important to note that both our tours involve a lot of walking, climbing of stairs and moving around narrow walkways.
+It is up to the organisation/teacher contact to provide an acceptable adult/student ratio, and assistance or language translation for each participant.
 Unfortunately due to the industrial nature we have no facilities for, and cannot accommodate young children, infants or strollers.

 Please be advised that due to security issues and your safety we reserve the right to refuse anyone from taking part in the tour.
-We also reserve the right to cancel tours due to staff availability or in the event of a Plant or City emergency.
+We also reserve the right to cancel tours due to staff availability or in the event of an emergency.